MicrosoftDocs/fabric-docs/docs/security/security-private-links-overview.md

 * Customers can't connect to Fabric resources in multiple tenants from a single VNet, but rather only the last tenant to set up Private Link.

-* Private link does not support in Trial capacity.
-When accessing Fabric via Private Link traffic, trial capacity will not work.
+* Private link doesn't support in Trial capacity.
+When accessing Fabric via Private Link traffic, trial capacity won't work.

 * Any uses of external images or themes aren't available when using a private link environment.